Physical Education Intent

-We provide all children focussed swimming lessons in Classes R, 1, 3 and 5 to ensure all of our children achieve the requirements for swimming and self-rescue, in accordance with the National Curriculum.
-To ensure all of our children meet the minimum requirement of being able to confidently swim 25 metres, unaided; we invite any Year 6 pupil, who has not met this standard in Year 5, to complete additional sessions in the Summer Term of their final year at Carlton Miniott.
+We provide all children focussed swimming lessons in Classes R, 1, 3, 5 and 6 to ensure all of our children achieve the requirements for swimming and self-rescue, in accordance with the National Curriculum.
+We aim to ensure all of our children meet the minimum requirement of being able to confidently swim 25 metres, unaided.

 School Sports Partnership

 We work collaboratively with a small cluster of schools within the local area to drive and spearhead our shared vision for physical activity and PE across our area.
 Our foci include developing a clear strategy for inclusion, utilising our SLE, access to competition for all pupils and best use of equipment and facilities.